 5.1.
 Relationship between IDIOM and the ESU

 IDIOM shall be an ESU publication.
-An ESU-IDIOM Liaison will be elected each Spring (or Fall, if need be), at a general meeting, in accordance with the procedures outlined in III., IV., and VI.
-The purpose of this Liaison will be to facilitate communication between the ESU and the IDIOM Editorial Review Board—a Board, which is annually appointed on the basis of experience and merit.
-The Board will generally function independently, so long as communication and understanding exists between the Board and the Union.
-Once the Board has selected essays for publication, the Board will invite the Union executive to a joint meeting, in which the chosen works shall be presented, and general selection choices accounted for.
+The IDIOM Board is annually appointed on the basis of experience and merit and will generally function independently, so long as communication and understanding exists between the Board and the Union.
+Once the Board has selected essays for publication, the Union executive can request a joint meeting with the Board in which the chosen works are presented and general selection choices accounted for.

 5.2.
 Structure of the IDIOM Board

-The IDIOM Editorial Review Board will consist of one (1) Editor-in-Chief, one (1) Deputy Editor-in-Chief, one (1) Assistant Editor-in-Chief, one (1) Managing Editor, one (1) Layout Editor, one (1) ESU-IDIOM Liaison, and six (6) Associate Editors.
+The IDIOM Editorial Review Board will consist of one (1) Editor-in-Chief, one (1) Deputy Editor-in-Chief, one (1) Assistant Editor-in-Chief, one (1) Managing Editor, one (1) Layout Editor, and six (6) Associate Editors.
 Each position will be filled in accordance with the following procedures:

 5.2.1 The Editor-in-Chief shall: